 Key review findings and recommendations, can be found in the summary report, which can be downloaded.

 Healthy choices: providing and promoting healthier food choices through hospital retail and vending

 Hospitals and health services play an essential leadership role in providing healthier food and drink options to support the health and wellbeing of their workforce and visitors.

-From mid-2021, public health services are required to implement the Healthy choices: policy directive for Victorian public health services (Policy directive).
-This policy directs these services to ensure that healthier food and drinks are sold, provided and promoted at their facilities.
+From mid-2021, public health services were required to implement the Healthy choices: policy directive for Victorian public health services (Policy directive).
+This policy helps ensure that services sell, provide and promote healthier food and drinks at their facilities.

 Many health services are already implementing the Healthy Choices guidelines in all of their retail food outlets (privately contracted and in-house).
 They are encouraged to continue this work in order to help meet the target of “at least 80 per cent of health services meeting Healthy Choices”.

 Note: the Healthy Choices policy directive and guidelines do not apply to inpatient and residential aged care meals or food and drinks that staff and visitors bring from outside the facility.
 Inpatient and residential aged care food services are guided by the .